MONOAMINE OXIDASE INHIBITOR

 Always follow your doctor’s instructions exactly when taking Eldepryl.

-Common side effects of Eldepryl include drowsiness, dizziness, dry mouth, nausea, vomiting, stomach pain, gas, diarrhea, constipation, trouble sleeping, unusual dreams, back or leg pain, or rash.
+Common side effects of Eldepryl include drowsiness, dizziness, fainting, confusion, hallucinations, dry mouth, vivid dreams, unusual body movements, and headache.
 Tell your doctor if these side effects become worse.